Swamibhuvanesan/Alternative-Medicine-Recommendation-System-/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 ### Contact
-Feel free to reach out:
+Feel free to reach out!

-GitHub: yourusername
-Email: yourname@example.com